Ivanovitch-Lab/StarDist-Segmentation-Filter-Area-Based-Object-Cleanup/README.md

-StarDist Segmentation Filter — Area-Based Object Cleanup
+StarDist Segmentation Filter, Area-Based Object Cleanup

 This script filters objects from StarDist-generated segmentation masks based on object size (area), using z-score thresholds on the log-transformed area.
 The goal is to remove outlier objects that are too small or too large.